-Border information: If you are starting in Accra, then you will enter Ghana at Accra Airport.
+Border information: If you are starting in Accra, then you will likely enter Ghana at Accra Kotoka International Airport.

 Today is an arrival day with a pre departure meeting at 10:00hrs.
-There are no activities planned so you can arrive at any time.
 Your leader will leave a note in reception telling you where this important meeting will take place.
 Your leader will collect your kitty and check your passport and insurance details at this meeting.